fabaff/fsl-test-bench/docs/intro/index.rst

 security, web security, reconnaissance, network analysis, network statistics, forensics, and rescue lessons.

-As counterpart to the Fedora Security Lab, teh `Fedora Security Lab`_ Test bench iss the bench where you can use your tools.
+As counterpart to the Fedora Security Lab, the `Fedora Security Lab`_ Test bench, is the bench where you can use your tools.

 Beside vulnerable web applications, honeypots, and miscellaneous helpers a couple of well-known services are available to work with.